jjvanzon/Circular-Language-Spec/archive/2008-05-28-xx-related-classes.md

     - Removes 1 or 2 related classes, depending on the relation's being dual.

 Add or remove of RelatedClasses are Friend, so a programmer can’t do that.
 If you call RelationClass.Class through Class.RelatedClasses, then that should have the same effect as setting it through relations.
-I can’t really see the effect it would have, but I think it’s not harmful.
+I can’t really see the effect it might have, but I think it’s not harmful.
 Dang, my brain isn’t capable of doing complicated things at the moment.

 ### Brainstorm